Cathy1989/myrepo/README.md

+# Final Project

+## Brief description of the app and its purpose

 This a dataset about cars.
 We're trying to provide users multiple ways to analysis the data and use three different model types to fit the models.
 At last, users could get a conclusion by themself to determine which factors have the greatest impact on MPG, and what are the most important factors when buying a car.

-The list of packages used:
+## The list of packages used:

 library(ggplot2)

 library(tidyverse)

 library(DT)

 library(shinydashboard)

 library(caret)

 library(leaps)

 library(randomForest)

 cars <- read_csv("cars.csv")

 Code used to render these documents: